yuno-payments/yuno-docs/docs/SDKs/seamless-sdk-recommended/seamless-sdk-payment-web.md

 To initialize the payment flow, create a new `checkout_session` using the [Create checkout session](ref:create-checkout-session) endpoint:

-- First, [create a customer](ref:create-customer) or retrieve an existing customer ID
+* First, [create a customer](ref:create-customer) or retrieve an existing customer ID
-- Include the customer ID when creating the `checkout_session`
+* Include the customer ID when creating the `checkout_session`

 > 📘 `onPaymentMethodSelect` Event
 >
-> For PayPal, Google Pay, and Apple Pay, `onPaymentMethodSelected` is triggered as soon as the customer chooses the payment method (before the wallet flow begins).
-Define `onPaymentMethodSelected` in `startSeamlessCheckout` before `mountSeamlessCheckout`.
+> For PayPal, Google Pay, and Apple Pay, `onPaymentMethodSelected` is triggered as soon as the customer chooses the payment method (before the payment flow begins).
+Define `onPaymentMethodSelected` in `startSeamlessCheckout` before `mountSeamlessCheckout`

 ## Step 4: Start the checkout process